biennt/bigiponvng/source/general.rst

 Provisioning modules
 --------------------

-Depend on your license and usage, you should go to System --> Resource Provisioning to turn on/off the modules.<br>
+Depend on your license and usage, you should go to System --> Resource Provisioning to turn on/off the modules.

 Below is an example screenshot of activating Advanced Web Application Firewall and Application Visibility and Reporting modules.

 .. image:: _static/general/vng-bigip-provisioning.png